UCSF-TI/tipcc-web/software/modules.md

 module load python r bwa
 ```

-## Modules

-The modules are available from different _module repositories_, each providing multiple modules:
+These software modules are available from different _module repositories_, each providing multiple modules:

-* `CBC`
+* `CBC` - software maintained by [Computational Biology Core](http://cbc.ucsf.edu)

-To get access to one or more of these module repositories and see what modules they provide, load them as regular modules, e.g.
+To get access to one or more of these module repositories and see what modules they provide (see below), load them as regular modules, e.g.
 ```sh
 module load CBC
 module avail